remko/waforth/README.md

 Because words reside in different modules, all calls to and from the words need to happen as indirect `call_indirect` calls through the shared function table.
-This of course introduces some overhead, although it seems limited.
+This of course introduces some overhead, although it appears limited.

 As WebAssembly doesn't support unstructured jumps, control flow words (`IF/ELSE/THEN`, `LOOP`, `REPEAT`, ...) can't be implemented in terms of more